andrewperrindev/adventofcode/day19/README.md

 {x=2127,m=1623,a=2188,s=1013}
 ```

-The first set of the input (before the line break) describes the workflows.
+The first set of the input (before the empty line) describes the workflows.
 Each line is a separate workflow, and starts with its name, e.g. `px`.
 Between the brackets describes various conditions that the part must satisfy in order to move to the next workflow.
 For example, in the `px` workflow, a part must have an `a` less than `2006` in order to proceed to the `qkq` workflow.
 If no conditions match, then the last item in the workflow is the default workflow to execute next, or the final endstate (either `A` or `R`).

 The second set of input describes the parts.
 Each line is a separate part.
 Each part has various ratings for `x`, `m`, `a` or `s`.
 Starting at the `in` workflow, run each part through the workflows until either an `A` or `R` state is achieved.